 The International 12sq.m.
 Sharpies gained a foothold, eventually producing our first Olympic medal, West Australian Rolly Tasker’s silver in Melbourne in 1956.
 Tasker also became our first world champion in 1958, sailing in the Flying Dutchman class.

-The NZ connection has another twist in the late 1950s and into the 1960s.
-An intriguing swap the two countries managed was for Australia to lose architect John Spencer to NZ, but in exchange, we got the scientist and weather guru Frank Bethwaite, from NZ.
+The New Zealand connection has another twist in the late 1950s and into the 1960s.
+An intriguing swap the two countries managed was for Australia to lose architect John Spencer to New Zealand, but in exchange, we got the scientist and weather guru Frank Bethwaite, from New Zealand.
 Both pioneered lightweight plywood planning dinghies ahead of the rest of the world with Spencer’s Cherubs, Javelins and Flying Ants.
 Bethwaite dominated the NS 14s, and that lead to the Taser, an International class.
 Frank’s son, Julian, took it further with the challenge of sailing the outrageous, overpowered Australian skiff designs.
 These became truly international with the Olympic 49er class, being a total Bethwaite product.

 Ocean racing had begun prior to Federation with various coastal events, but in 1907, the Victorians famously took on the Bass Strait but some did not hurry to repeat the experience.
 Racing for the Rudder Cup, they began Australia’s oldest ocean race.
 This first race was won by Thistle, a1887 Walter Reeks designed yawl, skippered by Edgar Newland with a crew that included his wife and daughter.
 Mrs Newland found the conditions so rough that she refused to relinquish the Rudder Cup, hoping to stop anyone from attempting such a dangerous race again.
 However, the Melbourne to Devonport race is still on the calendar and is the fifth oldest organised ocean yacht race in the world.

-Ocean racing became widely established after World War II.
-Races from the major ports were established around the country: In Western Australia, the race to Bunbury lasted a year before they thought it would be an even better event to make the course Bunbury and return.
+Ocean racing became widely established after World War II and races from the major ports were established around the country.
+In Western Australia, the race to Bunbury lasted a year before they thought it would be an even better event to make the course Bunbury and return.
 Races beyond Cape Leeuwin became tough encounters, and they all played a part in developing a strong regional fleet of craft designed and built locally, with Len Randell becoming their own homegrown naval architect and yacht designer.

 Admiral’s Cup to the America’s Cup